 The weather was better than expected, just mild drizzle.
-The beach was entirely empty, I had it all for myself.
+The beach was entirely empty; I had it all for myself.
 Sounds of the coming tide, lovely views, and a bike.
 Yey!

 The next step was to head up north towards Loch Eynort.

 At first, the trail doubled as a proper stream, but surprisingly, the traction was good all the way, so cycling through was not only possible, it was actually fun.
 So were the outlooks: